OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/search/search-howto-concurrency.md

             DeleteTestIndexIfExists(serviceClient);

             // Every top-level resource in Azure Search has an associated ETag that keeps track of which version
-            // of hello resource you're working on.
+            // of the resource you're working on.
 When you first create a resource such as an index, its ETag is
             // empty.
             Index index = DefineTestIndex();
             Console.WriteLine(
                 $"Test index hasn't been created yet, so its ETag should be blank.
 ETag: '{index.ETag}'");

-            // Once hello resource exists in Azure Search, its ETag will be populated.
-Make sure toouse hello object
+            // Once the resource exists in Azure Search, its ETag will be populated.
+Make sure to use the object
-            // returned by hello SearchServiceClient!
-Otherwise, you will still have hello old object with the
+            // returned by the SearchServiceClient!
+Otherwise, you will still have the old object with the
             // blank ETag.
             Console.WriteLine("Creating index...\n");
             index = serviceClient.Indexes.Create(index);